bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Adam Jonas**: 00:17:02

 And so how would that work in practice?
-So you have, let's imagine we have a, we already have mixed blocks, as in we have some blocks with `DSA` and some blocks with aided `taproot outputs`.
+So you have, let's imagine we have a, we already have mixed blocks, as in we have some blocks with DSA and some blocks with aided taproot outputs.
-So you're really just sort of like combining the `taproot outputs` and then validating them, and then you do everything else as before.
+So you're really just sort of like combining the taproot outputs and then validating them, and then you do everything else as before.

 **Pieter Wuille**: 00:17:22

 Exactly.
-There have been ideas in the past for batching `ECDSA` that it's possible with additional witness data, but that's really an ugly layer violating thing you need so I don't think anyone's practically thinking about adding batch validation for `ECDSA`.
+There have been ideas in the past for batching ECDSA that it's possible with additional witness data, but that's really an ugly layer violating thing you need so I don't think anyone's practically thinking about adding batch validation for ECDSA.
-It's also annoying so the `Bitcoin script rules` permit signature validations to fail like you could write a script today that's like take us input a signature and verify that it is not a good signature for this public key.
+It's also annoying so the Bitcoin script rules permit signature validations to fail like you could write a script today that's like take us input a signature and verify that it is not a good signature for this public key.
 Like, succeed unless it is a good signature.
 You could write that today, it's dumb, but you, because someone would just not satisfy it by giving an invalid one, but you could.